Edelgave: 17th century

 The area is first mentioned in 1307 when Cecilie Jonsdatter left it to Esrum Abbey in her will and the property is later known as Rompe.

 The property was from about 1600 owned by the crown.
 The farm was destroyed in the two Dano-Swedish Wars (1657-1660).
-In 1663, Frederick III granted the property to Admiral of the Realm Henrik Bjelke and his wife Edel Ylfeldt for life.
+In 1663, Frederik III granted the property to Admiral of the Realm Henrik Bjelke and his wife Edel Ylfeldt for life.
 Five years later, the king created a deed which ceded the property to Edel Ulfeldt and her descendants.
 It mentions the name "Edelgave" as the name of a future manor house at the site.
 Bjelke expanded the estate with several new tenants farms prior to its elevation to manor house in 1682.
 He also constructed a new half-timbered, three-winged main building.

-Henrik and Edel Bielke's son Christian Bielke was married to Vibeke Juel, a daughter of Admiral Niels Juel.
+Henrik and Edel Bielke's son Christian Bielke was married to Vibeke Juel, daughter of Admiral Niels Juel.